-We will interview a selection of participants, either over the telephone, videocall or in person to ask about your experience of being in the study.
-The interviews may be in a group with other participants or individually (you can decide).
+We will interview a selection of participants, and where participants lack capacity you as their friend/relative, either over the telephone, videocall or in person to ask about their experience of being in the study.
+The interviews may be in a group with other participants or friends/relatives or individually (you can decide).
 The individual interview will last 30-60 minutes and the group discussion up to 2 hours and will be recorded.
-This interview will take place within the first 60 days of you taking part in the study.
+This interview will take place within the first 60 days of your friend/relative taking part in the study.
 The interview is entirely optional, and you will be asked about it when you complete the consent form.